 - 13 February 14:00 CST online China launch event

-Xiaomi unveiled the Mi 10 series via an online event in China for the Chinese market, where the phones are now on pre-order.
-There was a European event planned for 23 February, but following the cancellation of Mobile World Congress 2020, that event has been postponed.
-Xiaomi will be arranging a new event, but at the moment that date is unknown.
+Xiaomi unveiled the Mi 10 series via an online event in China for the Chinese market.
+There was a European event planned for 23 February, but following the cancellation of Mobile World Congress 2020, that event was postponed.
+Xiaomi then globally launched the devices online on 27 March.

 Both the Mi 10 and Mi 10 Pro have the same overall design, an evolution the Mi 9 design and close to the design we saw on the Mi Note 10, which offered the same layout of those cameras on the rear.
 The display curves to the edges, very much in the style of Samsung, while there's a conventional metal frame and glass back construction.

 There's no notch, with Xiaomi moving to a single punch hole design in the display, this time off to the left-hand side.
 One thing to note about the design is that this phone tops 200g - so it's on the hefty side.